bitsoex/slate/source/index.html.md

 * 0724: No funding methods available
 * 0725: No withdrawal methods available
 * 0726: Action restricted for business accounts
+* 0727: Minimum number of ubos and directors required

 ### Throttling Errors: 08 (HTTP 420)
 * 0801: You have hit the request rate-limit